-Apple’s 10.5% dividend bump was a welcome sight in May.
-I don’t own a ton of individual shares of Apple but it is represented in a lot of my mutual funds and ETFs so I know that will carry through to those as well.
+Apple’s 10.5% dividend increase was a welcome sight in May.
+I don’t own a ton of individual shares of Apple.
+However, it is represented in a lot of my mutual funds and ETFs so I know that will carry through to those as well.

-It’s great to see any stocks you own raise their dividends year over year as it’s a key part of long term returns.
-I’m not an investor who targets dividends specifically but most of the companies I own and am interested in have excellent and consistent free cash flow which generally leads to regular dividend bumps if the company chooses to return value to shareholders in that manner.
+It’s great to see any stocks you own raise their dividends year over year.
+Dividend increases are a key part of long term returns.
+I’m not an investor who targets dividends specifically.
+However, most of the companies I own and am interested in have excellent and consistent free cash flow.
+That generally leads to regular dividend bumps if the company chooses to return value to shareholders in that manner.

-I’m excited to see how June looks and am hopeful it’s a bigger month than last September and shows good growth against last June.
-I saw a 26% bump in March dividends y/y so it’d be awesome to see something close to that in June and would help a lot in getting to my goal of at least 8k in dividends this year.
+I’m excited to see how June looks and am hopeful it’s a bigger month than last September.
+It’d be nice to see good growth against last June.
+I saw a 26% bump in March dividends y/y so it’d be awesome to see something close to that in June.
+That would help a lot in getting to my goal of at least 8k in dividends this year.

 That’s enough about June.
 Let’s take a look at how the dividends looked in May and where I sit YTD.